Could Edge Computing have solved Pokémon GO’s server issues?

-Such a setup would dramatically reduce the latency of each back-and-forth interaction Instead of data going from a user’s phone near Adelaide to a central data centre in Sydney, for example, it would go to a much closer Edge data centre in South Australia.
+Such a setup would dramatically reduce the latency of each back-and-forth interaction Instead of data going from a user’s phone near Adelaide to a central data center in Sydney, for example, it would go to a much closer Edge data center in South Australia.
 This could mean the app would load faster on a phone and would have less chance of going down.

 In many respects, Pokémon GO mimics an Internet of Things environment, with lots of devices feeding data to a central site.
 As augmented reality (AR) solutions become more popular and accessible we can expect similar latency issues to arise across the board.
 For that reason it’s important to seek expertise early about how Edge Computing can be implemented and how it can support the growth of AR technology.

-By Adam Wilkinson, National Application Manager – Data Centres, Edge Computing & IoT, Schneider Electric
+By Adam Wilkinson, National Application Manager – Data Centers, Edge Computing & IoT, Schneider Electric